 - Miss Abbie Roberts - Religious Studies Teacher

 - Miss Roisin Stark – Humanities Teacher

-- Miss Clare Gent - Religious Studies Teacher
+- Miss Clare Gent - Head of Religious Studies

 Religious Studies at GCSE and A’ level is seen as excellent preparation for many career choices (not just being a vicar!) including education, journalism, law, health care, the emergency services and armed forces.
 Some Students studying Philosophy & Ethics A’ level also study Maths, English, the Sciences, Psychology, Sociology, Art, Theatre Studies, Geography, History, Health & Social Care, Spanish and others.
 Previous A’ level students are now studying Maths, Art, Theatre Studies, Geography, Land Management, History and Religious Studies at university.